 - FAMILY EXPLORATION – Home activity that the student will be asked to complete with a family partner at home.
 Some of these will be applied activities, and others may simply ask the student to teach or explain what they are learning in class to their family.

 - FAMILY FEEDBACK – The final section is where we ask the parent/family member to provide their feedback to the teacher about their child’s understanding of the skill and how the home activity went.

-The prompt is meant to be something that families complete at home (with basic household items when needed) (kitchen science experiment, interviewing someone, drawing a coordinate plane that represents their neighborhood); students answer prompt or upload images of their family completing the activity together.
+Families complete the activity at home with their child.
+Examples of interactive Family Explorations include interviewing someone, drawing a coordinate plane that represents their neighborhood, and scavenger hunts.
+Students answer the prompt and/or upload images of their family completing the activity together

 The last step of the playlist closes the loop between the teacher and the family.
-In the Family Feedback Section families provide teachers feedback on the experience by answering three brief yes or no questions.
+In the Family Feedback section families answer three brief yes or no questions.
 They also have the option to add written feedback and all of this information is compiled in a report to the teacher.